 At the charity wine auction and gala dinner, bidders can taste the wines under the hammer.
 Quality wines from Hungarian wine-makers will be auctioned off, with all proceedings going to the Hungarian Maltese Charity Service.

-Day pass: HUF 2,700 (includes one tasting glass and admission to the Hungarian National Gallery and the Budapest History Museum)
+Day pass: HUF 3,000 (includes one tasting glass* and free admission to the Budapest History Museum)

-Detailed and continuously updated information is available on the website of the Budapest International Wine Festival.
+Detailed and continuously updated information is available on the website of the Budapest Wine Festival.

 Photos courtesy of winefestival.hu